 The site finally chosen on August 26, 1939, near Bridgwater seemed to offer many advantages.
 Methanol and ammonia could be obtained from Dowlais; T.N.T. from Pembrey and the South Wales coalfields could supply the anthracite.
 Sea, rail and road transport facilities were fairly favourable.
-A fair quantity of water was available from the Bridgwater supply and would suffice to fill drinking water and boiler-house needs.
-Process water wanted in large quantities had, however, to be found.
+A fair

 The "rhines" or ditches draining the site flowed either west to the River Parrett and the sea, or north to the River Brue.
 By co-operation with the Somerset Rivers Catchment Board a new east to west channel, known as the Huntspill River or New Cut, 51 miles long, and something like 60 ft. wide, was dug to improve the land drainage in the area and form a 232,000,000 gal. reservoir to act as the main water supply.
-A similar but smaller ditch, the King Sedgmoor Drain, on the southern side of the low Polden ridge of hills, a mile or two to the south of the factory. was also called into service as a reserve supply.
+A similar but smaller ditch, the King Sedgmoor Drain, on the southern side of the low Polden ridge of hills, a mile or two to the south of the factory, was also called into service as a reserve supply.